25 Jun Lambkin Dwarf Cat Breed Profile

 My Ideal Human

-Cheerful and easy-going, I get along with pretty much everyone!
+Like pretty much all Lambkn cats I’m cheerful and easy-going, I get along with pretty much everyone!
 Whether you’re still a newbie still learning the ropes of the fancy or perhaps an older enthusiast still in the process of picking out a companion cat, I am one of the smartest picks you can go for.
 I’m also a great choice for homes with other pets and parents with younger kids.

 My breed began in 1991 (other accounts say 1987) when Terri Harris, an American cat breeder, decided to experimentally pair a Munchkin cat and a Selkirk Rex.
 She thought that combining the prominent physical attributes of the two, particularly the extremely short legs of the former and the shaggy coat of the latter, would be an interesting addition to the world of cat fancy.